Books or glassware

 "Get them a couple of $2 bills and a couple of gold dollars," Mendelsohn says.
 Check with your local bank to get them.

 Sometimes the gift that's valued most is the one someone can grab in an emergency, such as a flashlight for the glove compartment.

 Another that can come in handy?
 A gasoline gift card.
 The tank is moving toward "E" and so is your wallet.
 Having an emergency gas card might not get you a full tank, but it will buy "enough to get you where you need to be," Lowell says.

 KatrinDell - Fotolia.com

 Have a friend who thinks about fishing most of the time?

-Hit the sports shop and buy a great lure, Mendelsohn says.
-"You only buy 1, but it's the one he doesn't have."
+Drop by the sports shop and buy a top brand lure, Mendelsohn says.
+"You only buy one, but it's the one he doesn't have."